-- Skewer shrimp onto two parallel skewers and place on rack over baking sheet or a broiler pan.
+- Skewer shrimp onto two parallel skewers and place on a rack over a baking sheet or a broiler pan.

-- Preheat broiler and broil about 6 inches away from element for 3-5 minutes or till cooked through (time depends on size of shrimp), turning at halfway point.
+- Preheat broiler and broil about 6 inches away from element for 3-5 minutes or until cooked through (time depends on the size of shrimp), turning at halfway point.
 Or grill if desired which may take even less time!

 - Serve warm.